splitwise/TokenAutoComplete/README.md

 </shape>
 ```

-If you need more detailed view customization like changing a picture in the token or resizing the token, you will need to provide a custom view and override ```setSelected```.
+If you need more detailed view customization like changing a picture in the token or resizing the token, you will need to provide a custom view to use in the layout you inflate in ```getViewForObject``` and override ```setSelected``` in that view.
 You can then make appropriate changes to the view:

-In some custom view implementation:
+In some custom view implementation (see ```com.tokenautocomplete.TokenView```):
 ```java
 @Override
 public void setSelected(boolean selected) {